 Other notable Country Lane trailblazers include Jacob Graves (Graves Avenue fame) who owned 193 acres, grew apples, pears, peaches, cherries, Silver prunes, oranges, and wine grapes.
 Graves’ home was on the corner of Graves/Saratoga.
 Another landowner was H. Davidson who owned 100 acres; 24 acre vineyard, zinfandel, charbono, mataro, muscat, and Black Malvoise grapes; apricots, Silver/French prunes.
 H.W.
 Platt & Dusing owned 29 acres of French prunes, apricots, plums, and peaches.

-The map above is from the 1890s.
+The map at the left is from the 1890s.
 The green area circled is where Moreland School was located at Payne and Saratoga.
 The border above the Davidson property is Doyle Road.
 Calabazas Creek defines the western edge of Country Lane neighborhood.
 Prospect Road and Saratoga Avenue are identifiable, and the pink dot is approximately where Country Lane School is today.
 The arrow points to Gubser’s Post Office/Stage Stop.

 Country Lane has approximately 90% owner-occupied residences however the geographical advantage for Country Lane to both downtown San Jose and Silicon Valley makes it an incredible location for real estate investors looking for excellent long-term buy and hold strategies.
 Country Lane homes are becoming more expensive each day however, their long-term investment continues to pay dividends, increasing equity and a solid foundation for future growth – thus the price point shouldn’t deter a competent investor looking for West San Jose real estate.
-A great strategy would be to buy a Country Lane home and then hire a professional property manager to manage and control the property for you.
-The management fees are tax deductible and all of the tasks associated with the property are borne on the property manager.

 Owners who lease their Country Lane properties should consider hiring an experienced property manager and/or a professional property management company who are competent and savvy.
 A professional and competent property manager can help a property owner achieve long-term growth in equity and obtain an above average return-on-investment.